-Cyrus Jones Goes Off On ‘Fair-Weather Fans’: ‘They’re Not Bill Belichick’
+Cyrus Jones Rips Into ‘Fair-Weather Fans’: ‘They’re Not Bill Belichick’

-FOXBORO, Mass. — Perhaps no New England Patriots player faced more criticism last season than Cyrus Jones.
+FOXBORO, Mass. — No New England Patriots player faced more criticism last season than Cyrus Jones.

-The team’s top pick in the 2016 NFL Draft, Jones never found his footing as a cornerback or return man during his rookie year and ultimately was removed from the lineup entirely, spending the entire postseason as a healthy scratch.
+The team’s top pick in the 2016 NFL Draft, Jones never found his footing as a cornerback or return man during his rookie year, and he ultimately was removed from the lineup entirely, spending the entire postseason as a healthy scratch.

 Patriots fans, who have developed a hatred for anything short of perfection, were not happy about this, and they weren’t shy about letting the young defensive back know it.